Music

 Enhancements

 Children in year four have the opportunity to learn three instruments through our Wider Opportunities sessions run by Music for Life.
+This includes learning the guitar and samba instruments.

 As music is a practical subject, assessment may be done by focussing on a small group at a time on certain tasks or skills, observing the children, discussing their work or self/group/teacher evaluation against criteria from the National Curriculum programmes of study and end of year expectations.
 The progression grid provided by the subject leader ensures children are accessing work at age related expectations, with regular opportunities to be challenged through higher-level objectives.
 Children are assessed according to age related expectations in line with curriculum requirements.
 This shared termly with the subject co-ordinator.